judyj/simp-doc/docs/contributors_guide/maintenance/Other_ISO_Related_Project_Release_Procedures.rst

 This section will describe the release procedures we use for the miscellaneous, non-Puppet-module components required to build a SIMP ISO.
-Specifically, it describes the per-component procedures to create a `GitHub`_ release and then deploy that release to `packagecloud`_.
 The relevant components include

 * ``rubygem-simp-cli``
 * ``simp-adapter``